plausible/website/_posts/2024-03-18-gdpr-compliant-web-analytics-without-consent-a-guide-by-a-data-protection-lawyer.md

 The basis for this is a JavaScript tracking code that is embedded in websites and transmits data to Google Analytics with every visit.
 This data not only provides basic information, but also detailed insights into user paths, marketing effectiveness and behavior on specific pages.

 However, the comprehensive data collection of Google Analytics raises data protection concerns.
 Critical points include the transfer of data to the USA, the assignment of IP addresses to registered Google users and the potential use of this data by Google.

 In some cases, data protection authorities have assessed the use of Google Analytics as [non-compliant with data protection law](https://plausible.io/blog/google-analytics-illegal).

 In response to these concerns, Google offers functions such as IP anonymization, which is intended to reduce the identifiability of users by processing shortened IP addresses.

 Nevertheless, the use of Google Analytics requires a careful approach to meet legal requirements, including a data processing agreement with Google, a transparent privacy policy and an opt-out option for users.
 In addition, it is necessary to obtain consent via a cookie banner for data protection-compliant use.

-### Plausible analytics
+### Plausible Analytics

 Plausible Analytics does not use cross-platform tracking and does not pass on data to third parties.
 It primarily uses data that is recorded by default in server logs, such as requested URLs, access times, HTTP status codes and transferred data volumes.
 This information is used to analyze website traffic in accordance with the data protection principles of data minimization and data economy.